Hannya Mask History and Designs

 Design Options for a Hannya Mask Tattoo

 This design can be done in a variety of different styles and variations.

 - It may be designed with extreme colors to portray the extreme emotions of the character.

 - It can also be done in black and gray inks, as well as green, blue, purple, red, pink, or orange ink.

-- Specific characteristics that are usually always portrayed with the mask.
-As mentioned above, the hannya mask portrays fang-like teeth, horns, gleaming painful eyes, strands of hair, and a look of sorrow and anger upon her face.
-These characteristics have been altered however, and other non-traditional ones can contain different elements.
+- There are some specific characteristics that are almost always portrayed with the mask.
+As mentioned above, the Hannya mask portrays fang-like teeth, horns, gleaming painful eyes, strands of hair, and a look of sorrow and anger upon her face.
+These characteristics have been altered, however, and other non-traditional ones can contain different elements.